Facility Licensing and Compliance

 - Attend a mandatory orientation meeting tailored for each facility type to be held in early to mid-March

-The Facility License & Compliance section will verify all minimum requirements for license/certification eligibility per Article XIV for all licensed and certified facilities.
-The section’s verification process will be completed before a change request will be reviewed or approved.
+The Facility License & Compliance Unit will verify all minimum requirements for license/certification eligibility per Article XIV for all licensed and certified facilities.
+The unit’s verification process will be completed before a change request will be reviewed or approved.
 All facility updates or change requests will be submitted through the Medical Marijuana Registry portal.
 A request will need to be approved by the Department before another request can be submitted.

 - No facility may assign, sell, lease, sublicense or otherwise transfer its license/certification to any other facility without department approval.